Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Conclusions

 \section{Conclusions}

 Motivated by recent experimental advances with Rydberg-dressed gases in optical lattices~\cite{weckesser2024}, we consider a single and a pair of mobile impurities immersed in an interacting hard-core Bose gas in a one-dimensional lattice.
 In particular, we investigate how the ground state properties of the impurities change when the environment is in a superfluid or insulating charge density wave phase.
-Within the superfluid phase, we numerically demonstrate that a single impurity transitions from behaving as an individual particle to a dressed object as its coupling with the environment increases.
-However, in the insulating phase, the impurity can retain its single-particle character, moving in a potential landscape shaped by the charge density wave order, which can be effectively described by an ionic Hubbard model.
-For the case of two impurities, we show the formation of a bound state even in the absence of an explicit impurity-impurity interaction.
-Furthermore, we establish the stability of the bound state, showing its persistence when the environment enters the strongly interacting regime.
-In addition, we illustrate that experimentally relevant density-density correlations can also offer clear signatures of bound state formation.
+In the superfluid phase, the impurity exhibits polaron-like behavior, forming a dressed quasiparticle.
+However, in the insulating phase, the impurity can retain its individual character, moving in a potential landscape shaped by the charge density wave order, which can be effectively described by an ionic Hubbard model.
+For the case of two impurities, we numerically demonstrate bound state formation without explicit impurity-impurity interactions and show its stability in the strongly interacting regime of the bath.
+Experimentally relevant density-density correlations also reveal clear signatures of this bound state.
 The discussed results provide valuable insights for ongoing lattice polaron experiments with ultracold gases in low-dimensional systems.